Make a great impression

-Talk to alumni currently working at the organization to get more detailed information about what it takes to be successful there.
+Talk to alumni currently working at the organization to get more detailed information about what it takes to be successful in the workplace.
 You are not expected to be an expert in the particular field, but you should have enough knowledge to formulate meaningful questions to present to the interviewer.
-You can usually get an overview of the organization, its products and/or services, its philosophy and new developments, from its website or annual report.
+You can usually get an overview of the organization, its products and/or services, and its mission from its website or annual report.

 Know what to ask

-Third, be certain to prepare questions to ask the interviewer.
+Prepare questions to ask the interviewer.
 You want to evaluate the organization and the opportunities provided by this position in order to determine whether or not you are even interested.
-In addition, the questions you ask convey interest and enthusiasm; if you fail to ask anything of the interviewer, s/he might assume you aren't particularly interested in the job or the organization.
+In addition, the questions you ask convey interest and enthusiasm; if you fail to ask anything of the interviewer, they might assume you are not particularly interested in the job or the organization.

 Schedule appointment with a career counselor

-- Silence is OK - Interviewers are used to moments of silence when you are thinking of an answer.
-Don’t feel uncomfortable and take your time thinking of your response.
+- Take time to think of responses.
+Silence is OK - Interviewers are used to moments of silence when you are thinking of an answer.

-- Turn Cell Phones Off - Getting a phone call in the middle of an interview doesn't impress the employer.
+- Turn cell phones off.
+Getting a phone call in the middle of an interview does not impress the employer.
 Avoid the disruption by turning your phone off or not bringing it at all.

-- Prepare Questions to Ask - You are not the only person that answers questions during an interview.
-At some point, you will be allowed to ask the interviewer questions about the position, company, and anything else you can think of.
+- Prepare questions to ask the employer.
+You are not the only person that answers questions during an interview.
+At some point, you will be allowed to ask the interviewer questions about the position and organization.

-- Send a Thank You Letter - Immediately following the interview write a thank you letter to the interviewer, and allows you one more opportunity to make a good impression.
-It also reminds the interviewer of your skills and anything else that you forgot to mention in the interview.
+- Send a thank you letter.
+Immediately following the interview, write a thank you letter to the interviewer.
+This allows you one more opportunity to make a good impression.
+It also reminds the interviewer of your interest in the organization and role.

 Dress for success

-Be professional and dress appropriately in the work place.
+Be professional and dress appropriately in the workplace.
 The way you dress for work reflects your professionalism.
-It is important that you research the company you work for so you may reflect their standards.
-How you dress on a given day may also depend on your daily agenda.
+It is important that you research the company and reflect their standards.
 If you have important meetings to attend or you are giving a presentation, business professional is a smart choice.
-Otherwise business casual may be perfectly acceptable.
+Otherwise, business casual may be perfectly acceptable.

 An interview for a job or internship is your chance to make a lasting impression.
 This first impression is important and dressing appropriately for the part can make a lasting impression.
-Here at Career Services we recommend dressing in business professional attire for all job and internship interviews.
+It is recommended to dress in business professional attire for all job and internship interviews.
 However, it is important that you research the company you are interviewing with to get a better understanding the image expected from you.